paulmillr/chokidar/README.md

 Takes an array of strings or just one string.
 * `.close()`: Removes all listeners from watched files.

+## CLI

+If you need a CLI interface for your file watching, check out [chokidar-cli](https://github.com/kimmobrunfeldt/chokidar-cli) which allows you to either execute a command on each change, or get a stdio stream of change events.

 ## Install Troubleshooting

 * `npm WARN optional dep failed, continuing fsevents@n.n.n`